monistdavid/KNOWLEDGE/BUSINESS/AIGC/BRAINSTORMING.md

 1. Creative (AI is good at making something from 1 to 1000, so kids can spend more time on thinking new stuff)
 2. Interactive (Social, Community, kids' drawing can be used as story starter)
 3. Infinite (Infinite Possibilities, Infinite Extended Stories)
-4. Valuable (Should make AI generated stories be valuable)
+4. Valuable (Should make AI generated stories be valuable, add value to the book, instead of generating book with AI)

 To Learn
 ===============